harikrishna34/kubernetes-website/content/en/docs/tasks/manage-daemon/create-daemon-set.md

 {{< include "task-tutorial-prereqs.md" >}}

-A Kubernetes cluster with at least two nodes (one master node and one worker node) to demonstrate the behavior of DaemonSets.
+A Kubernetes cluster with at least two nodes (one control plane node and one worker node) to demonstrate the behavior of DaemonSets.

 ## Building a DaemonSet